mrthehavok/k8s-basic-webapp/backlog/tasks/task-3 - Add Kubernetes Calculator Deployment.md

 - **Managed `aws-auth` ConfigMap via Terraform:** The CI/CD pipeline was failing because the GitHub Actions IAM role was not authorized to access the cluster.
 This was resolved by adding a `kubernetes_config_map_v1_data` resource to manage the `aws-auth` ConfigMap, granting the necessary permissions to the CI/CD role.
 - **Split workflow into Terraform and Kubernetes jobs:** The `deploy.yml` workflow was refactored into two separate jobs.
 The `terraform` job handles infrastructure provisioning (`plan` on PR, `apply` on merge), while the `kubernetes` job manages the application deployment (`diff` on PR, `apply` on merge).
 This separation ensures the cluster is ready before the application is deployed and provides clear, independent verification steps for both layers.
 - **Temporarily removed EKS node role from `aws-auth`:** A `terraform plan` failure was caused by an incorrect reference to the EKS node group role ARN.
 The reference was temporarily removed to unblock the pipeline.
 This will need to be addressed in a future task to ensure nodes can join the cluster correctly.
+- **Optimized CI/CD Triggers and Commands:** Adjusted the `deploy.yml` workflow to use `kubectl version --client --short` to resolve an unsupported flag error.
+Added path filters to `build-calculator.yml` to ensure the workflow only runs when relevant files (`Dockerfile`, `calculator/**`) are changed, conserving CI resources.

 ## Files Modified